Data 88E: Economic Models

 About the course

-Data 88E: Economic Models is a course offered at UC Berkeley as part of the Data Science Connector Course series.
-It’s designed to bridge the gap between data science and economics by using real-world datasets and Python programming to illustrate key economic concepts.
+This course designed to bridge the gap between data science and economics by using real-world datasets and Python programming to illustrate key economic concepts.
 The course is intended for students from both data science and economics backgrounds, giving them a chance to apply computational tools to economic models.

 The course covers a range of topics including: